jnelken/RainWav/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication and models (~1 day)
+### Phase 1: User Authentication / model, Track model, API (~2 days)

 In Phase 1, I will begin by implementing user signup/login and authentication (using BCrypt).
 There will be a basic landing page after signup/login that will contain the container for the application's root React component.
+Then I will start developing the Track model and API Controller to being sending json, as well as look for a file hosting service to store the uploaded tracks.

 [Details][phase-one]